X

 Remote Prototyping in Distributed Teams

-• Regular Check-ins: Schedule regular virtual meetings to discuss progress.
+• Regular check-ins: Schedule regular virtual meetings to discuss progress.
 Keep the team updated and ensure everyone is on the same page.

 Stakeholder Management in Prototyping

 Efficient stakeholder management is crucial for the success of prototyping projects.
 Involve all relevant stakeholders early and regularly.
 Communicate clearly and transparently to manage expectations and secure support.
-Use prototypes to visualize ideas and gather feedback from stakeholders.
+Use prototypes to visualise ideas and gather feedback from stakeholders.

 Interdisciplinary Collaboration